-While there’s plenty of things to see in Dublin (and many free things too!), not all of them have to be expensive.
+While there are plenty of things to see in Dublin (and many free things too!), not all of them have to be expensive.
 It’s not about being stingy, it’s about being clever and making the most out of your money.

-Please note that anything with an asterisk means that they’re seasonal prices or day dependent.
+Please note that anything with an asterisk means that they are seasonal prices or day dependent.

 The James Joyce Centre

 Set in an 18th Century Georgian building, the centre is dedicated to promoting understanding of the life and works of James Joyce.
 Set over three floors, it covers his life, with a permanent interactive exhibition on Ulysses.
 There are also free audio tours of the building.
 Entry is €5.
 They also do tours of the city but they cost a bit more between €8 -€10.

 The original castle dates back to the Elizabethan period and was built for Archbishop Adam Loftus, an ambitious Yorkshire clergyman.
 The castle with its four flanker towers is an excellent example of the fortified house in Ireland and holds the Berkely Costume and Toy Collection.
 Entry is just €5.

 Sure, you could fork out to visit the Guinness Storehouse but there’s nothing like taking a breather with a pint of the black stuff in the local pub.
 If you’re looking for real authenticity, head along to The Gravediggers next to Glasnevin Cemetery, Toners or Mulligans.
 According to other sites, some pubs that serve the pint for €4.50 or under in the capital include: The Royal Oak, McGarry’s Bar, Shanahan’s, Peadar Browns, Kenny’s Lounge, The Portobello Bar, The Fifty One and two other Kavanagh’s – one in Stoneybatter, the other in Clanbrassil Street.